Sriharsha297/FIAT_dash/README.md

 # FIAT_dash

-//How to run
+How to run :
-clone the Repository
+clone the Project

 In the project directory, you can run:

 npm start